 BRTC's assessment framework requires curriculum mapping which allows the College to identify core skills and content taught in each course.
-Skills and content are then linked to learning outcomes at the programmatic and/or general education level.
+Skills and content are then linked to learning outcomes at the programmatic and institutional level.
 Curriculum mapping also aids in the identification of gaps or misalignments within the programmatic and general education curriculum.